HNeukermans/ng2-signalr/README.md

     }
 }

+// 2. use the resolver to resolve 'connection' when navigation to the your page/component import { Route } from '@angular/router';
+import { DocumentationComponent } from './index';
+import { ConnectionResolver } from './documentation.route.resolver';

+export const DocumentationRoutes: Route[] = [
+	{
+		path: 'documentation',
+    component: DocumentationComponent,
+     resolve: { connection: ConnectionResolver }
+	}
+];

-// then inside your component
+// 3. then inside your component
  constructor(
     private route: ActivatedRoute) {